Anthony Peter Mayalla: As bishop

 Pope John Paul II appointed him as Bishop of the Roman Catholic Diocese of Musoma on 12 January 1979.
 He was consecrated and installed at Musoma on 22 April 1979 by the hands of Laurean Cardinal Rugambwa, Archbishop of Dar-es-Salaam assisted by Bishop John James Rudin, Bishop Emeritus of Musoma and Bishop Renatus Lwamosa Butibubage, Bishop of Mwanza.

 On 18 November 1987, The Holy Father appointed him Archbishop of the Metropolitan Ecclesiastical Province of Mwanza.
 He was formally installed there as archbishop on 28 February 1988.
 He was the first archbishop to serve the province of Mwanza following its elevation from a diocese.
 He served in that capacity until his death on 19 August 2009.

 Illness and death

 Archbishop Mayalla fell ill suddenly on the morning of 19 August 2009.
 He was rushed to Bugando Medical Centre in Mwanza for evaluation and management.
 At the hospital, he was diagnosed as being in the process of having a heart attack.
-Despite the best efforts of the medical team treating him, he died at about 2.30pm that afternoon.
+Despite the best efforts of the medical team treating him, he died at about 2.30 p.m. that afternoon.
 He was 69 years old.